Trump paracetamol comments ‘not responsible’, says Swinney

 Mr Trump said this week there had been a “meteoric rise” in cases of autism, which he linked to use of Tylenol – known as paracetamol in the UK – during pregnancy.

-The comments have been heavily criticised, with the Scottish Government’s top pharmacist forced to issue a statement on Tuesday saying the drug was safe for use.
+The comments have been heavily criticised, with the Scottish Government’s top pharmacist forced to issue a statement on Tuesday saying the drug is safe for use.

 “I therefore disagree with what President Trump has said and I would encourage anybody in Scotland worried about this to follow the clinical advice of clinicians in Scotland.”